bachld97/ios-blogs/WebServices/README.md

 }
 ```

-ALternatively, you can decide which properties are used to decode or specify which key is used to decode each variable by using `CodingKeys`.
+Alternatively, you can decide which properties are used to decode or specify which key is used to decode each variable by using `CodingKeys`.
 For example, the following json response cannot be decoded using previous struct although it represent the same user.